 5. Partnerships and Links from Relevant Websites

-- Include a traffic generation plan for each of these five areas in your overall web marketing plan.
+Include a traffic generation plan for each of these five areas in your overall strategic digital marketing plan.
 Remember to include offline marketing in these efforts.

-- Make sure each area is coordinated with the web marketing strategy.
+Make sure each area is coordinated with the strategic digital marketing strategy.

 Thomas Young is the CEO and founder of Intuitive Websites.
 He is an author, speaker and digital marketing consultant.
 Order Tom’s book “Winning the Website War” to get more digital marketing insights.